 Here are a few quick ideas for decorating with poinsettias:

-- Add some bright poinsettia leaves in the Christmas tree.
+- Add some bright poinsettia leaves to the Christmas tree.

-- You can use them in holiday wreaths for eye-catching color.
+- You can use them in holiday wreaths for eye-catching colors.

 How to Care for Poinsettia: Final Thoughts